cdapio/hydrator-plugins/README.rst

   git clone https://github.com/caskdata/hydrator-plugins.git
   cd hydrator-plugins
-  git submodule init
-  git submodule update
-  mvn clean package
+  git submodule update --init --recursive --remote mvn clean package

 After the build completes, you will have a JAR for each plugin under each